Nationally Coordinated Criminal History Check

 The relevant police authorities need this information to ensure spent convictions regimes are applied correctly.
 In the event that there are recorded convictions, this information could be relevant in determining whether those convictions should be disclosed in the Police Check Certificate.

-You will need to provide your 5-year address history as part of your application.
-You must currently be residing at an Australian address, but some or all previous addresses can be overseas.
+You will need to provide your 5-year address history as part of your application, including current or prior addresses overseas.

 International addresses can be added to your application by clicking on the ‘Country’ drop-down box when entering your address and choosing the relevant country.